 Beaugrenelle is the most eco-friendly of the department stores and has even received the High-Quality Environmental standard label.

 It owes this honor to its glass structure allowing for light to enter the building and structure made of metallic grids causing a self-regulated thermic control.

-Not only is it the prettiest department store, it also reflects the beautiful structure of the Eiffel Tower (each being at a simple 25 minute walk from the other).
+Not only is it the prettiest department store, but it also reflects the beautiful structure of the Eiffel Tower (each being at a simple 25-minute walk from the other).

 The Beaugrenelle building is separated into three distinct “islands” (basically, areas).